dy/analogs/README.md

 		* AST similarity
 			* meta-names for tokens
 	* include inner packages search
-	1.1.
-Find according to the criterias from 4.
+	* Find by criterias from 4.
 2. Check a test over a list of packages (which passes/which are not)
 3. Assess each package: size, deps, tests compat, license type, test type, browser compat, env compat, codeclimate
 4. Deps minifier for a bundle